BCJuan/SpArSeMod/sparsemod/problems.md

 Do not know how to solve, serialization problems, https://github.com/facebook/Ax/issues/214

-+ Sparse Experiment should inherit from
++ Sparse Experiment should inherit from experiment in sparse